mbalazin/cse599c-17sp-projects/redshift-spectrum/README.md

 When a user initially sends a resize request, it takes approximately 10 minutes to create a new cluster.
 This seems long, as starting up a new cluster from scratch only takes about half the time.
 After the new cluster is provisioned, the data transfer begins.
 After ~20 minutes (based on our dataset), the cluster finishes resizing.

 In Figure 5, we have two graphs showing the runtimes of the resize step.
-On the left graph, we display the time it takes to scale up by one node at a time.
+On the first graph, we display the time it takes to scale up by one node at a time.
 On the x-axis, we show the number of slices we scale from and the number of slices we scale to.
 For example, for the first bar, we started from a 2-node-slice cluster and scaled up to a 4-node-slice cluster.
 Each time we switched to a different target cluster, we kept migrating the same amount of data.
 From this graph, it does seem like having more node slices as readers and writers (see 6-to-8 and 8-to-10) is slightly faster than 2-to-4 and 4-to-6.
 Note, we did try to look at the documentation to see if there was any more information available on how this data transfer actually happens (for example, is there a coordinator bottleneck?).
 Currently, there does not seem to be any documentation that details this step.
 In addition, we cannot view the cluster resource utilization during this step.

 On the right figure, we do not see the same trend.
 It was surprising to see that switching from 4-to-2 node slices turned out to be faster than some of the other scale-down migrations.
 In general, since we do not know how the transfer happens internally, it's not clear if there is a trend we should look out for or if these runtime variances are due to other factors of the system.